IBM/data-governance-insurance-chatbot-app/README.md

 - Authentication when the collaborating application is a chatbot ensuring data security.
 - Maintain control and enforce data policies when the collaborating application writes back to the data source.

-Let us consider the following scenario.
+Let us consider the following business scenario.
 There is an insurance portal application where a customer can register, sign in, purchase a policy, view policy details and surrender a policy.
 Currently all this functionality is available on a web portal.
-The business wants to expand the reach of its application, and use the new systems of engagement with customers.
-Chatbots are becoming increasingly common these days.
-It is a very convenient, and also a preferred way for customers to interact with businesses.
-It was decided to build a chatbot application that will co-exist with the web portal with the following features:
+The business wants to enhance the reach of its application and build new systems of engagement  for their customers.
+This scenario is to engage a Chatbot to provide conversational and interactive experience for the customers for ease of use.
+The chatbot coexists with the web portal and provides the following features and business services:
 - Register as a user
 - Sign in to the chatbot
 - Buy an insurance policy
 - View all policy details
 - Surrender a policy

-The web portal application owns the data and is responsible for enforcing the data policies.
-Now, it can be seen here that the Chatbot application needs to having the following capabilities:
+In this scenario, web portal application owns the data and is responsible for data governance enforcement.
+Engaging Chatbot as system of experience, it is required to expose data/entities to enable following capabilities:
+- Authenticate users of the chatbot.
-- Read access to data from the web portal application with sesitive data masked.
+- Read access to data from the web portal application with sensitive data masked.
 - Write access to data with data policies enforced.
-- Authenticate users of the chatbot.

 The data security requirements are as follows:
 - The web portal application owns the data and hence performs all write operations on the data with data policies enforced.
 - The chatbot application performs write operations on the data by invoking APIs exposed by the web portal application.
-This ensures control over the data and data security.
+This ensures conformance to data governance and security.
 - Every request from the chatbot application to the web portal application must be authenticated.
 - The chatbot application must have read access to the data with sensitive information like credit card number masked.